Beer Barrel Man: History

 When the Brewers began playing in the American Association of Professional Baseball in 1901 the Barrelman was associated with the team.
 In the 1940s the mascot was embraced by the team.
 The character was nicknamed Owgust and was used as a mascot for the Brewers from 1942 until 1952.
 The character resembled a beer barrel and had a tap in place of a nose.
-The Brewers general manager Rudie Schaffer for popularizing Owgust in the 1940s.
+The Brewers general manager Rudie Schaffer is credited for popularizing Owgust in the 1940s.
 Also in the 1940s the team began promoting the Barrel Kid.

 In the 1940s and 1950s, a whole series of Beer Barrel Men were used as logos by the club – pitching, batting, fielding balls and running the bases.
 The December 1944 issue of Brewer News, the club's newsletter, depicted Owgust in a Santa Claus suit and long white beard.

 The Beer Barrel Man was used until spring training of 1953, when the Boston Braves displaced the Brewers in Milwaukee.